EyasuTeshome/shifttracker/job-search/job-searching-morning-session-answer-tell-me-about-yourself.md

      - Each of you will play the role of an interviewer once and the role of an applicant once.

 2. Take turns interviewing each other.
 The interviewer will ask questions following these steps:
-    - The interviewer opens the [following checklist for giving advice](https://docs.google.com/document/d/1QypLE8llAU1doZ71kPdeoVtdlZqBRTBbMncGrMxjElc/edit#heading=h.za7e1fwup8u). **You should fill it in during the interview if possible.**
     - The interviewer starts [timer](https://vclock.com/timer/#countdown=00:03:00&date=2022-06-24T17:11:04&sound=xylophone&loop=1).
     - The interviewer asks the first question.
     - **The applicant answers following the tips offered in the article.**
     - The interviewer indicates when the time is up.
-    - The interviewer shares with the applicant the attribute(s) identified in the answer and explains why (if possible, give concrete examples).
+    - The interviewer assess the applicant's performance and fills the [checklist for giving advice](https://docs.google.com/document/d/1QypLE8llAU1doZ71kPdeoVtdlZqBRTBbMncGrMxjElc/edit#heading=h.za7e1fwup8u).
+    - The interviewer shares is assessment of the applicant's performance, giving concrete examples of positive aspects and those that need improvement.
 (1 min)

 **Do not extend the allocated time as it is important you practice completing tasks on time, as you will need to in your actual interviews.**